Skip to content

 Components

-Stove provides a pluggable architecture where each physical dependency is a separate module that you can add based on your testing needs.
-All components are designed to work seamlessly together, allowing you to compose your test environment exactly as your production setup requires.
+Stove uses a pluggable architecture—each physical dependency is a separate module you can add based on what you need.
+All components work together seamlessly, so you can build your test environment to match your production setup.

 Available Components